Financial-Times/n-internal-tool/README.md

 * n-express - next's standard issue server, with error-handling, metrics, utility endpoints (e.g. /__about) and healthchecks built in
 * n-handlebars - handlebarsjs with a few additional helpers introduced by next
 * o-header-services - origami header for non user-facing websites
-* s3o-middleware - integrate with FT's single sign on by default

 ## Options